Using AI Tools in Your Singapore Business: PDPA Compliance Considerations

 The Bottom Line

-The obligations that matter most are:
+The obligations that matter most:

-- Purpose Limitation — only use personal data for notified purposes
+- Purpose Limitation — only use personal data for purposes you have disclosed

 Simplify Your Compliance